nerfstudio-project/nerfstudio/docs/quickstart/coordinate_conventions.md

 ## World space

 Our world space is oriented such that the up vector is +Z. The XY plane is parallel to the ground plane.
+In the viewer, you'll notice that red, green, and blue vectors correspond to X, Y, and Z respectively.